admos98/business-intelligence-v4-beta/README.md

 | `API_KEY`      | Your Google Gemini API Key              |

 4.  **Deploy:**
     *   Click the **Deploy** button.
-Vercel will build and deploy your application.
-It will provide you with a live URL where you can access your app.
+Vercel will now correctly build and deploy your application.

 ### Step 3: Run Locally (Optional)